 Have An Appointment?

 Routine appointments are ten-minute slots.
-During COVID please arrive at the time of your appointment, If you arrive to early you may be asked to wait outsdie.
+Please arrive for your appointment in good time.
 If you arrive after your appointment time, you may have to re-book.
 Otherwise you will have to wait until there is a gap in the session.

 Sadly, we sometimes ask patients who miss more than three appointment to find another doctor.